glassoboe/Spiri_Public/installation.rst

 Install on Windows
 ---------------------

-We will provide a virtual image that will contain Ubuntu 12.04 with ROS and Spiri’s simulator installed on it.
+We have created a virtual image which contains Ubuntu 12.04 with ROS and Spiri’s simulator.
 You can run the virtual image using VMware player which is available free of cost.

-- The virtual image can be downloaded from `Virtual image <https://www.dropbox.com/s/r7ddbupv3j7mnox/Spiri.zip>`_.
+- Download the virtual image `here <https://www.dropbox.com/s/r7ddbupv3j7mnox/Spiri.zip>`_.

 - Unzip the file